 Southwest Airlines executive tells Senate panel: "We messed up"

-Southwest Airlines Chief Operating Officer Andrew Watterson told lawmakers on Thursday that operational missteps led to the holiday travel debacle that led to more than 16,000 flight cancellations and millions of passengers being stranded.
+Southwest Airlines Chief Operating Officer Andrew Watterson told lawmakers on Thursday that operational failures led to the holiday travel debacle that led to more than 16,000 flight cancellations that left millions of passengers stranded.

 "Let me be clear.
 We messed up," Watterson told the U.S. Senate Committee on Commerce, Science, and Transportation in a hearing on Thursday.
 "In hindsight, we did not have enough winter operational resilience."

-"It became clear that, with the storm severely disrupting our Denver and Chicago Midway stations concurrently, we did not have enough resiliency in our operation for the severe effect this winter event had on us," Watterson said in his remarks.
+"It became clear that, with the storm severely disrupting our Denver and Chicago Midway stations concurrently, we did not have enough resiliency in our operation for the severe effect this winter event had on us," Watterson said.

-Southwest stood apart from other airlines in the extent of its flight cancellations and failure to reschedule passengers.
+Watterson said Southwest's normal customer service response time is between three and nine minutes.
+But he demurred when pressed to guarantee that passengers would be able to connect with a representative in what Duckworth called "a reasonable amount of time" in the event of another major delay.

+"There was no amount of people we could have put in place to handle all the calls because of the scale of the disruption," Watterson said.

+"An apology alone, no matter how heartfelt or how often stated, would not suffice to make things right," he added.

-The Southwest executive said the company plans to invest $1.3 billion in upgrading and maintaining its computer systems this year and that it has already refunded passengers "hundreds of millions" of dollars.
+The Southwest executive said the company plans to invest $1.3 billion — 25% more than it spent in 2019 — in upgrading and maintaining its computer systems this year and that it has already refunded passengers "hundreds of millions" of dollars.

-"An apology alone, no matter how heartfelt or how often stated, would not suffice to make things right," Watterson said.

 Crew scheduling errors